saibhreas/house-of-dogs/README.md

 *Frontend/Client*

-  * is an Apollo/client server utilizing middleware for authentication, web tokens (and Stripe?).
+  * is an Apollo/client server utilizing middleware for authentication, web tokens and Stripe?.
   React router App demonstrating Global States and Reducers Integrates JSON token system, as middleware for authentication, with graphql for database querry management.

+*Server*
+  * is Apollo-express/graphql  utilizing middleware for authentication, web tokens, and Stripe?

 ### Installation and integeration:
   * 3 package.json sets of dependencies